 To remove a freewheel requires a special tool, commonly called a "freewheel puller" or "freewheel extractor"

 This tool is a splined unit that may be mounted in a vise or turned with a wrench.
 The splines engage matching splines in the interior (non-rotating) part of the freewheel body.
-Different brands of freewheels have used different spline patterns, but there is a recent tendency to standard on the Shimano pattern.
+Different brands of freewheels have used different spline patterns, but there is a recent tendency to standardize on the Shimano pattern.

 Older freewheels had simple notches and matching extractors with two or four "bosses" (prongs.)
 This obsolete system was prone to failure, and it is easy to ruin the tool and the freewheel while trying to remove the freewheel.
 When using a boss-type freewheel puller, the tool should be secured against the freewheel by tightening down the axle nut or quick release skewer.